 We want our clients and potential clients to have a good understanding of what it is we’re proposing to them.
 Sometimes this involves giving them a crash course on something to give them the context they need to see that value.
 For example, everybody has their perception of how a website should work, and sometimes this conflicts with how a website might work in reality for their business.
 If a business orders a website and they’re expecting a Facebook-like functionality because they just assume this is what a “website” has, you can see how there may be disappointment at the end if that functionality isn’t there.
-We have to ferret out these expectations, which can be tricky, because frequently these aren’t conscious thoughts but foregone conclusions ingrained from what they’ve seen on other sites.
+We do our best to ferret out these expectations, which can be tricky, because frequently these aren’t conscious thoughts but foregone conclusions ingrained from what they’ve seen on other sites.
 We want customers to be overjoyed at the end, so managing those expectations is key, and involves the sharing of knowledge (and a well-defined document of scope.)

 Not Just Our Clients